smartflutist661/rfantasy-bingo-stats/README.md

 [r] Remove one or more matches
 [c] Enter a better version of all
+[i] Ignore all
 [e] Save and exit
 Selection:
 ```

 Remove any matches that are not actually duplicates of the primary item by entering `r`, then selecting the appropriate numbers.
 Enter `d` when you have removed all of the non-duplicates to return to this selection.
-(You can enter `d` at any time and then select `r` again, which can be useful for particularly long lists of bad matches.)
-If you remove all of the potential matches, the primary item will be recorded as unique.
+You can ignore all of the matches with `i`.
+If you do so, or remove all of the potential matches,
+the primary item will be recorded as unique.
 Future matches of the primary item with any removed items are automatically ignored.

 Enter the number of the best (preferably canonical) version of the remaining matches,